snowman-repos/book/project_managers/README.md

 In this role it's unlikely that you'll get away with one meeting per day, it's just something you'll have to get accustommed to.
 All meetings have the e same basic objectives - to gather information and make decisions.
 You'll also be accustomed to taking notes and documenting everything.
 So what advice can we offer here?

+1) Try not to let meetings descend into idle chit-chat.
+You need to get in, get what you came for, and get out, without coming across as rude, of course.
+2) Record meetings.
+Scruffy scribblings on easy-to-lose bits of paper are unlikely to serve you as well as you think they might later on.
+Instead of trying to dual-focus on your meeting _and_ on taking down the important points, just use a recording app on your phon

 ### Status Reports

 Whether you're following a pseudo-agile methodology or not, it's a good idea to provide status reports at the end of each week or sprint.
 But why?
 You're already busy enough as it is, right?